Richard-wv/stress_sighting_hypothesis/README.md

 - Flag key media release years in the dataset (e.g., The X-Files in 1993, Independence Day in 1996)
 - Visually inspect anomalies in *sightings_per_year* via time-series plots
-- Compare spike magnitudes to adjacent years to investigate temporal influence
+- Compare spike magnitudes to adjacent years to investigate temporal influence such as lagging.

 ---